Followers

 Avuncular: The term comes from the Latin avunculus, meaning "maternal uncle."
 The term describes the relationship between an uncle and his sister's son.
 Among the biblical Hebrew the maternal uncle sometimes exercised authority over his nephew.
 Jacob was sent to his mother's brother Laban when it looked as if his life might be in danger.
 In some cases, the maternal uncle could deny marriage to his sister's daughters if the proposed marriage compromised inheritance or provoked violent reactions among the Hebrew clans.

-Binary balance: Binary balance is a feature of the Hebrew social structure which is reflected in the Hebrew Scriptures.
+Binary balance: Binary balance is a feature of the Hebrew social structure which is reflected in the gender-balanced biblical narratives.
 Examples include the distinct duties/responsibilities of the mother's house versus the father's house; male prophets-female prophets; male rulers-female rulers; inheritance by male heirs-inheritance by female heirs, patrilocal residence among the Hebrew-matrilocal residence among the Hebrew; and in the Hebrew double unilineal descent pattern, both the patrilineage and the matrilineage are recognized and honored, but in different ways.
 The blood symbolism of the Passover associated with Moses has a parallel in the blood symbolism of the scarlet cord associated with Rahab.
 The abusive behavior of drunken Noah toward his sons has a parallel in the abusive behavior of drunken Lot toward his daughters.
+(See Orthodoxy Requires Binary Reasoning.)

-Binary Oppositions: (also called “binary distinctions” or “binary sets") These are perceived in the order of nature and are inseparable and complementary, such as heaven/earth, east/west, life/death, male/female, night/day, hot/cold, etc. In the binary worldview of the Bible one entity in the set is superior to the other - the sun is greater than the moon; life is greater than death, the male is larger and stronger than the female, etc. Not all opposites are binary sets.
-(See
+Binary Oppositions: (also called “binary distinctions” or “binary sets") These are perceived in the order of nature and are inseparable or natural pairs, such as heaven/earth, east/west, life/death, male/female, and Creator-creature.
+Not all opposites are binary sets.
+In the binary reasoning of the Bible one entity in the set is observably superior to the other - the sun is greater than the moon; life is greater than death, the male is larger and stronger than the female, and the Creator is greater than the creature.

 Binary Reasoning: The reasoning of biblical writers which informs their morality, ethics and worldview.
 They perceive binary oppositions or "binary sets" in Creation.
 The primary sets are Creator-Creature, Life-Death, Male-Female, and Sun-Moon.
 It is evident from observation and experience that one entity of the binary set is superior or greater in visible/vital ways than its opposite.
 (See Binary Reasoning Informs Christian Morality and EthicsLevi-Strauss and Jacques Derrida on Binary Oppositions)

 Blood anxiety: Anthropologists have found in every primitive society that has been studied the belief that here is power in blood and this power is potentially dangerous.
-This anxiety about shed blood is universal (widely diffused), evidence that it is very old and one explanation for the development of the office of priest.
-See The Origins of the Priesthood.
+This anxiety about shed blood is universal (widely diffused).
+The offices of priest and shaman are evidence that humans have long sought absolution and/or purification from blood guilt.
+Melchizedek, the High Priest of Jerusalem, performed the rite of purification for Abraham after Abraham returned from battle.
+See The Origins of the Priesthood and Philosophers' Corner: On Blood and the Impulse to Immortality.

 Brachycephalic: Refers to broad-headed skulls, as contrasted with round "mesocephalic", and elongated "dolichocephalic" skulls.